atomisthq/docs/docs/quick-starts/new-project-template/new-project-template.md

 * [Creating an Atomist Project Template from Scratch](new-project-template-from-scratch.md)
 * ***Coming soon*** *Super Forking* an existing project of your own into being the basis for a new Atomist Project Template

-## Where you might like to go next...
+## You might also be interested in...

 * [Creating a new project based on an Atomist Project Template](../create-new-project.md)